How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Technical controls alone don't ensure compliance—culture matters.

-Security Awareness Training
+What Security Awareness Training Should You Provide?

-- Regular training on data handling responsibilities
+- Regular data handling training — Responsibilities and protocols

-- Phishing awareness and recognition
+- Phishing awareness — Recognition and reporting

 - Incident reporting procedures